romanhaa/measure-humidity/README.md

 # Collecting and visualizing temperature and humidity measurements

+Connect temperature/humidity sensor to Arduino board and make it run the program in [`TimeSerial.ino`](TimeSerial.ino).

-Make Raspberry Pi collect mesaurements from Arduino board with sensor.
+Connect Arduino board to Raspberry Pi and collect measurements.

 ```sh
 screen -S arduino